 ABS setups tend to differ among types of vehicles.
-On cars and sport utility vehicles (SUVs) the most common setup is a four-wheeled system, where a speed sensor is placed on each wheel.
-When the risk of a lock-up is detected, four-wheeled systems will either release the brake force on the rear wheels. the affected front wheel, or the affected individual wheel, depending on the type of system.
-Pick-up trucks and cargo vans, in contrast, tend to have rearwheel only ABS setups.
-Rear-wheel systems have speed sensors installed only on the back wheels. and will only initiate anti-lock measures if one of those wheels is experiencing a rapid deceleration.
-Therefore, pick-up trucks and cargo vans are typically still vulnerable to front wheel lockage (IIHS 2010).
+On cars and sport utility vehicles

+(SUVs), the most common setup is a fourwheeled system, where a speed sensor is placed on each wheel.
+When the risk of a lock-up is detected, four-wheeled systems will either release the brake force on the rear wheels, the affected front wheel, or the affected individual wheel, depending on the type of system.
+Pick-up trucks and cargo vans, in contrast, tend to have rear-wheel-only ABS setups.
+Rear-wheel systems have speed sensors installed only on the back wheels, and will only initiate antilock measures if one of those wheels is experiencing a rapid deceleration.
+Therefore, pick-up trucks and cargo vans are typically still vulnerable to front-wheel lockage (IIHS, 2010).

-When ABS is activated, drivers will experience a distinctive sound and/or sensation on the brake pedal.
+When ABS is activated, drivers experience a distinctive sound and/or sensation on the brake pedal.
 Some drivers may hear a groaning sound and feel the brake pedal pulse or drop under their feet.
-Other drivers may feel that the brake pedal is harder to push down.
-Different ABS systems produce different effects, and drivers are encouraged to familiarize themselves with what ABS feels like in their vehicles.
+Other drivers may feel the brake pedal is harder to push down.
+Different ABS systems produce different effects, and drivers are encouraged to familiarize themselves with how ABS feels in their vehicle.
 A good way to do this is to practice hard braking in an open space (e.g., a vacant parking lot) at a speed of around 30km/h.